Skip to content

 chown -R www-data:www-data <your installation directory>

 Directories var and public/var must be writable by CLI and the web server user.
-Future files and directories created by these two users will need to inherit those permissions.
+Future files and directories created by these two users need to inherit those permissions.

 Caution